rolfbjarne/succinct-for-colloquy/README.md

    of Succinct from the "tags" pages on GitHub: https://github.com/JohnAlbin/succinct-for-colloquy/tags

-2. Double-click the succinct-for-colloquy-2.0.zip file.
-Open the newly created succinct-for-colloquy-2.0 folder and double-click the Succinct.colloquyStyle file to install the style.
+2. Double-click the succinct-for-colloquy-2.0.zip file and open the newly created succinct-for-colloquy-2.0 folder.

+3. Open a new Finder window and select "Go to Folder..." from the "Go" menu.
+In the dialog pane that appears, enter:
+     ~/Library/Application Support/Colloquy/Styles

+4. Copy the file Succinct.colloquyStyle file from Step 2 to the Styles folder from Step 3.

-3. Start or re-start Colloquy.
-(Typing "/reload style" in a Colloquy chat window may work, but is inconsistently buggy.)
+5. Start or re-start Colloquy.

-4. To change the style of one chatroom/channel, select the "Succinct" option from the Style drop-down menu.
+6. To change the style of one chatroom/channel, select the "Succinct" option from the Style drop-down menu.
 Or, to set Succinct as your default Colloquy chat style, choose the "Appearance Preferences..." option from the Style drop-down menu.
 (Where you can can also choose to customize the colors via